Forward from the Author

 I used to grocery shop and cook to impress.

-Now it is all tomato sauce, pasta, frozen meatballs, and parmesan.
+Now it is all tomato sauce, pasta, frozen meatballs, and Parmesan.

 My well-rounded entrée.